 Main article content

-And 17 of them have subsequently been charged with theft offences and other related matters.
+Our officers made 19 arrests in relation to shoplifting last week and 12 people have subsequently been charged with theft offences and other related matters.

-Eight people arrested also tested positive for Class A drugs under our drug test on arrest scheme, which sees adults we arrest for acquisitive crimes, such as shop theft, required to take a saliva test for cocaine, crack cocaine and heroin.
+Three people arrested also tested positive for Class A drugs under our drug test on arrest scheme, which sees adults we arrest for acquisitive crimes, such as shop theft, required to take a saliva test for cocaine, crack cocaine and heroin.

 A positive test leads to an automatic referral to a specialist drug treatment programme with one of the three drug treatment services we work with in Essex.

 Four people were arrested in the Southend district between Monday 27 November and Sunday 3 December for shop theft.
 Three were arrested in each of the Basildon and Chelmsford districts, two in Braintree and one in each of Castle Point, Colchester, Epping Forest, Harlow, Rochford, Tendring and Thurrock districts.